mii-llm/propaganda/eval/README.md

 - Models are asked to rate their position on a scale of **-5 to 5**.
 - Justifications for the ratings are provided to support the evaluation.

----

-We invite contributions from researchers, social scientists, and anyone interested in expanding this framework.
-Let’s work together to uncover the biases in LLMs and their potential impact on public opinion.

 ### 2. Italian Political Compass

-The **Italian Political Compass** is a Python library designed to evaluate open-source LLMs based on political positions that can be mapped to Italian political parties.
+The second evaluation framework we are releasing is **Italian Political Compass**, a Python library designed to evaluate open-source LLMs based on political positions that can be mapped to Italian political parties.
 This tool asks models to rate their level of agreement on political and social themes, using the following scale:

 - **2**: Completely agree
 - **1**: Agree